afragen/advanced-plugin-dependencies/readme.txt

 ## Description

 Adds a Dependencies tab in the plugin install page.
 If a requiring plugin does not have all its dependencies installed and active, it will not activate.
 An add-on the the Plugin Dependencies feature.
-Adds support for non dot org plugins.
+Adds support for non dot org plugin cards.

 * Plugins not in dot org may use the format `<slug>|<URI>` in the **Requires Plugins** header. `URI` should return a JSON compatible with the `plugins_api()` response or be a JSON file at the plugin root, `<slug>|<slug>.json`.
 * Adds a new view/tab to plugins install page ( **Plugins > Add New** ) titled **Dependencies** that contains plugin cards for all plugin dependencies.